ARM-software/psa-api/doc/fwu/appendix/sra.rst

 Subject and scope
 ^^^^^^^^^^^^^^^^^

+This SRA analyses the security of the |API| itself, not of any specific implementation of the API, or any specific application of the API.

+The purpose of the SRA is to identify requirements on the design of the |API|.
+Those requirements can arise from threats that directly affect the caller and implementation of the API, but also from threats against the whole firmware update process.
+As a result, the assessment considers a broad set of threats to the entire firmware update process.

 Secure firmware update has been the subject of a number of recent studies and working groups.
 These examine the challenges faced when implementing over-the-air updates to secure devices at scale, or present architectures for addressing those challenges.
 For example, see :rfc-title:`8240`, :rfc-title:`9019`, and :rfc-title:`9124`.

-This SRA analyses the security of the |API| itself, not of any specific implementation of the API, or any specific use of the API.

-The purpose of the SRA is to identify requirements on the design of the |API|.
-Those requirements can arise from threats that directly affect the caller and implementation of the API, but also from threats against the whole firmware update process.
-As a result, the assessment considers a broad set of threats to the entire firmware update process.

 This SRA does not cover the :secref:`trusted-client` deployment architecture. :secref:`sra-operation` describes the effects of the deployment model on the security analysis.

 .. note::

-   This document is not a substitute for performing a security risk assessment of the firmware update process for a system that incorporates the |API|.
+   This document is not a substitute for performing a security risk assessment of the overall firmware update process for a system that incorporates the |API|.
 However, this SRA can be used as a foundation for such an implementation-specific assessment.

 Risk assessment methodology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^